Seasonal Decorating with Winter Colors

 Silver and Gold

 A metallic color palette looks luxurious in any dining room.
 Usher in a glamorous new year with accent chairs and drapes in golden yellow tones or rugs in silver-gray shades.
-Serve holiday meals on a buffet with pewter hardware, or use a beautiful crystal chandelier above your dining table to illuminate stunning china patterns and sparkling tableware.
+Serve holiday drinks on a chrome bar cart, or use a beautiful brass chandelier above your glass top table to illuminate stunning china patterns and sparkling flatware.

 Winter Bedroom Ideas